Your charity is hosting an online fundraiser show on Zoom.

 BUT …if he or she doesn’t know their way around the Zoom universe, your event is potentially DOOMED, not Zoomed.

 I’m here to help.

-Since mid-March I’ve performed in dozens of online Zoom events.
+Since mid-March I’ve performed in hundreds of online Zoom events.
 For the first handful — all events I did for friends and family — were done so I could experience and better understand the tech side of Zoom.
 Once those few, but important, early shows were done, I went on to share my shows with clients across the nation.
 I learned a lot from those first shows.
 Let me speed up your learning curve for your events by sharing those 101 lessons.

 Points to keep in mind when:

 ★ You’re hosting and leading a Zoom meeting